longiq/learning/README.md

 # learning
-learning how to use github
+# learning how to use github
+# this is a comment